 The leftmost node shows that the entire data set takes 0.11 seconds to load.

-The second node shows that extracting the data from the data for the Q5 variable set is effectively instant.
+The second node shows that extracting data for the Q5 variable set is instantaneous and requires no time.

-The top-most Q5 table contains the percentages of people to associate different brands with different personality attributes.
+The topmost Q5 table shows the percentages of people who associate different brands with various personality attributes.
 It takes 0.02 seconds to calculate.

 The next node selects the first six rows of data for the Older column.
 It took 0.45 seconds.
 It's slow because there is an overhead associated with each calculation.

-The next node sorted the table and took 0.42 seconds.
+The next node sorted the table, taking 0.42 seconds.

 The next node, viz, creates a bar chart.

-The rightmost node shows the visualization if the sample size is greater than 50 and, otherwise, shows nothing.
+The rightmost node shows a visualization if the sample size is greater than 50; otherwise, it shows nothing.

-The remaining nodes extract the sample sizes for the Older column and calculate the smallest value.
+The remaining nodes extract the sample sizes from the Older column and calculate the smallest value.

-The article now describes optimizing the dependency graph by placing calculations into the R CODE of the visualization.
+The article now describes optimizing the Inputs & Outputs by placing calculations into the R Code of the visualization.

 The first win is replacing the two tables with a single table containing the percentages and the sample size.